PREP: Preheat the oven to 350 degrees F. Line 2 large sheet pans with parchment paper or a nonstick liner and set aside.

 COOKIE DOUGH: In a large bowl, add the pumpkin, egg yolk, almond butter (do not warm up in the microwave), maple syrup, vanilla extract, baking soda, salt, pumpkin pie spice, and ground cinnamon.

-BLEND OATS: grind up oats in a blender or food processor until the oats are the texture and size of regular flour.
-Make sure to measure the 1/2 cup after grinding the oats so you have a leveled 1/2 cup measurement of blended oats.
+BLEND OATS: Grind up oats in a blender or food processor until the oats are the texture and size of regular flour.
+Make sure to measure the 1/2 cup after grinding the oats so you have a leveled 1/2-cup measurement of blended oats.
 Add to the cookie dough.
-Mix dough with a wooden spoon or hand mixers until the dough is smooth and well combined.
-Coarsely chop up the chocolate chips and stir into the batter.
+Mix dough with a wooden spoon or hand mixer until the dough is smooth and well combined.
+Coarsely chop the chocolate chips and stir into the batter.
 Cover dough and refrigerate for 10 minutes.

-BAKE: use a 1 tablespoon measuring spoon to measure out balls of the cookie dough.
-It is sticky, use a finger or another spoon to coax the dough from the 1 tablespoon measuring spoon on to the prepared trays.
-Smooth and flatten the tops of the cookie dough balls (see photo in post for shape of unbaked cookie dough).
+BAKE: Use a 1-tablespoon measuring spoon to scoop out balls of the cookie dough.
+It is sticky, so use a finger or another spoon to coax the dough from the spoon onto the prepared trays.
+Smooth and flatten the tops of the cookie dough balls (see the photo in post for the shape of unbaked cookie dough).
 Space them about 2 inches apart to fit 8 per tray.
 Bake, 1 tray at a time, for 6-7 minutes.
-Cookies should still look very soft, watch carefully to not over bake.
-As soon as the top is no longer wet/glossy, they are done baking.
+Cookies should still look very soft; watch carefully to not overbake.
+As soon as the tops are no longer wet/glossy, they are done.